-The Doctorate in Clinical Audiology is a four-year program that requires the acquisition of professional attitudes, skills and behavior as well as the accumulation of scientific knowledge.
-Graduates of the program will complete three years of resident didactic and clinical education with a fourth year clinical externship experience.
-The AuD degree certifies that the student has acquired the broad base of knowledge and skills required for the practice of audiology and is eligible for professional certification and licensure.
-These standards are rigorous and exacting so admission can be offered only to those individuals best-qualified to meet the performance standards of the profession.
+The Master's degree in Speech Language Pathology (SLP) is typically a two-year program that requires the acquisition of professional attitudes, skills and behavior as well as the accumulation of scientific knowledge.
+Graduates of the program will complete resident didactic and clinical education.
+The SLP degree certifies that the student has acquired the broad base of knowledge and skills required for the practice of speech language pathology and is eligible to begin the Clinical Fellowship, leading to professional certification and licensure.
+These standards are rigorous and exacting so admission can be offered only to those individuals best qualified to meet the performance standards of the profession.

-Acceptance is offered to those who present the highest qualifications for the study and practice of audiology.
+Acceptance is offered to those who present the highest qualifications for the study and practice of speech-language pathology.
 Graduates of the program must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
-Candidates for the AuD degree must have somatic sensation and the functional use of the senses of vision, hearing and smell.
+Candidates for the MA/MS-SLP degree must have somatic sensation and the functional use of the senses of vision, hearing and smell.
 Diagnostic skills will be lessened if the student does not have functional use of the sense of balance and sufficient motor function to permit them to carry out the activities described in the sections that follow.
 They must be able consistently, quickly and accurately to integrate all information received by whatever sense(s) employed, and they must have the intellectual ability to learn, integrate, analyze and synthesize data.

-Candidates for the AuD degree must have abilities and skills in the five areas outlined below.
-Technological compensation or reasonable accommodations can be made for some disabilities in certain of these areas but a candidate should be able to perform all of these tasks in a reasonably independent manner.
+Candidates for the MA/MS-SLP degree must have abilities and skills in the five areas outlined below.
+Technological compensation or reasonable accommodations can be made for some disabilities in certain of these areas, but a candidate should be able to perform all of these tasks in a reasonably independent manner.

-Audiology Technical Standards (cont.)
+Speech-Language Pathology Technical Standards (cont.)